-You can find important dates in many locations.
-There are two great places to check for general dates and information.
-You can check on InSite before you actually log in – look to the right hand side of the screen for a list of important dates.
-You can also check the DVC Calendars page, which has links for the Academic Calendar, and semester important dates.
-You can also check class cancellations here too.
+You can find important dates and general information in many locations.
+You can check on InSite before you actually log in – look to the right-hand side of the screen for a list of important dates.
+You can also visit the DVC Calendars page, which includes links to the Academic Calendar and a list of important dates per term.
+You can view class cancellations here as well.

-Please visit the page for the Makeup Testing Center for more information on how to make up for a test.
-The location of the center can change each semester.
+Please visit the page for the Academic Proctoring Center for more information on how to make up a test.
+The location of the center can change each term.

-You can request your official transcript online via InSite, or by submitting a Transcript Request Form in person to someone at the Admissions and Records window.
-A detailed breakdown can be found here, with information on processing times and fees.
+You can request your official transcript online via InSite.
+After login, click on the "Grades-Transcripts" tile.
+Express Requests must be made in person at the Admissions and Records Office.
+Visit the Official Transcripts page for a detailed breakdown with information on processing times and fees.

 You can submit a Pass/No Pass Petition before 25 percent of your course is completed, to Admissions and Records.
-Deadline dates can be find by accessing "My Class Schedule" on the InSite portal after logging in.
-Check "Deadline dates" beneath each class to check the Pass/No Pass deadline.
+Deadline dates can be found by accessing the "My Class Schedule" tile through InSite.
+Check "Deadline dates" beneath each class to view the Pass/No Pass deadline.

 You can attend DVC while still in high school as a concurrent enrollment student.
-Generally speaking, this will involve submitting an application to DVC as a concurrently enrolled student, followed by completing the Special Admissions Recommendation Form and having it signed by the school principal, the student, and the students parents.
-Once the form is completed, it is submitted to Admissions and Records.
+Generally speaking, this will involve submitting an application to DVC as a concurrently-enrolled student, followed by completing the Special Admissions Recommendation Form.
+This form needs to be signed by the school principal, the student, and the student's parent/guardian.
+Once the form is completed, it is then submitted to Admissions and Records.

-There are more details available here with full explanations of what is needed, and outlining the differences in requirements, based upon the current grade of the student applying.
+There are more details available on the High School Students webpage with full explanations of what is needed, and outlining the differences in requirements based on the current grade level of the student applying.

 The Counseling Center has created a "Getting Started" guide, which not only outlines the enrollment process, but also provides useful

-Counseling 095 is a one time class that is the suggested method of helping you decide which courses to take, but it is intended for first-time college students.
+Counseling 095 is a six-hour class that is the suggested method of helping you decide which courses to take, but it is intended for first-time college students only.
+We recommend taking this class prior to your first semester.
 If you have attended college previously, whether at DVC or elsewhere, you may want to make an appointment with a counselor to receive academic advising.

 If you have attended college only at DVC, and are not a high school student, you are also able to schedule an appointment online.

-However, this option is not available during the summer semester, or during winter
+However, this option is not available during the summer term, or during winter break.

-Visit the Counseling Centers appointment page here for more information on making appointments.
+Visit the Counseling Center page for more information.

 For additional information, here is a list of Frequently Asked Questions about the counseling services at DVC.

-If you follow this link you will come to a page listing all of DVC's certificate and degree programs.
-Select a program and click through to its catalog page, where you will find the classes offered and their respective prerequisites, alongside detailed course descriptions.
-You will also be able to see the requirements for the degree or certificate that is offered.
-It is recommended you consult with a counselor if you want to check your progress in regards to meeting requirements, and if you are unsure of what your next step should be.
+Select your program of interest from a list of DVC's Degrees and Certificates and click through to its catalog page.
+There you will find the class offerings, their respective prerequisites and detailed course descriptions.
+You will also be able to see the requirements for the degree or certificate offered.
+It is recommended that you consult with a counselor if you want to check your progress, and if you are unsure of what your next step should be.

 DVC has many ways to help with special circumstances.
 Our Disability Support Services (DSS) is a program designed to ensure students with disabilities have equal access